Analysis API

 NetCDFFileHandler

-Direct handler type, when you build it without a solver (e.g. a custom step loop) and pass the Distributor explicitly.
+Direct handler type, when you build it without add_file_handler (e.g. a custom step loop) and pass the Distributor explicitly.

 Constructor: